Property Management Blog

 Change in Property Ownership

-If a landlord decides to sell their property while a tenant’s lease is active and ongoing, the new owner inherits the pre-existing lease.
+If a landlord decides to sell their property while a tenant’s lease agreement is active and ongoing, the new owner inherits the pre-existing lease.
 The new owner will also have the same obligations as the previous landlord and must return the security deposit once the lease ends.

 Bottom Line